 Mi hermana está cocinando sopa.
 (My sister is cooking some soup.)

-However, there are times when we need to use the passive voice.
-In this case, the sentence has the same nouns and actions, but their roles are different altogether.
+In the passive voice, the sentence has the same nouns and actions, but their roles are different.

 Estas cartas fueron escritas por mí.
 (These letters were written by me.)